Are you planning to visit Paris in December? Wrap up warm and soak up the Christmas spirit in the French capital.

 - Thermal Tights

 When Christmas Decorations Start in Paris

-In general, Christmas decorations in Paris begin to be noticed from the second or third week of November.
+Christmas decorations in Paris begin to be noticed in the second or third week of November.

 Typical Christmas markets usually start in December, and the Christmas lights in Paris, Paris Illuminations, can be seen in the most famous streets and avenues.

 The Champs Elysées dress up.
 You must walk down this street and let yourself be carried away by the Parisian Christmas spirit.

 Christmas decorations in Paris are removed at the beginning of January.
 Some Christmas markets begin to close on December 25.